tbela99/uploadManager/Docs/HOWTO.md

 # Handling the form submission

-in your php form submission handler, getting the file name is a trivial task.
+in your php form submission handler, getting the file name is a trivial task. you should move files from the temp directory to the final location

 	<?php